ReemAyman/ReemAyman/README.md

  Hi 👋, I’m @ReemAyman.
-I'm a fresh-gradute from Computer Science and Engineering faculty 👩‍🎓.
+I'm a fresh-gradute from Computer Science and Engineering faculty.
-I’m interested in Data Science 👀 as I'm impressed by the idea of getting predictions that human logical thinking might not expect 🤩.
+I’m interested in Data Science as I'm impressed by the idea of getting predictions that human logical thinking might not expect.
-I’m currently studying Machine Learning and the basics Neural Networks 💻:atom:.
+I’m currently studying Machine Learning and the basics Neural Networks.

 📫 You can reach me by:
 1. Sending an email 📧 on: reemayman5299@gmail.com